flatpak/xdg-desktop-portal/README.md

 - Deepin [xdg-desktop-portal-dde](https://github.com/linuxdeepin/xdg-desktop-portal-dde)
 - Xapp (Cinnamon, MATE, Xfce) [xdg-desktop-portal-xapp](https://github.com/linuxmint/xdg-desktop-portal-xapp)

-## Design considerations
+## Design Considerations

 There are several reasons for the frontend/backend separation of the portal
 code:
 - We want to have _native_ portal dialogs that match the session desktop (i.e.
-  GTK+ dialogs for GNOME, Qt dialogs for KDE)
+  GTK dialogs for GNOME, Qt dialogs for KDE)
 - One of the limitations of the D-Bus proxying in flatpak is that allowing a sandboxed app to talk to a name implicitly also allows it to talk to any other name owned by the same unique name.
 Therefore, sandbox-facing D-Bus APIs